aggie2411/110920-pt-phase-2-project/README.md

 ## Evaluation

 Despite best efforts, the residuals plot shows the homoscedasticity assumption isn't honoured as well as it could be, the normality of residuals also isn't as good as I would like.
-As can be seen by the table, I did refine this model further, eliminating features with high VIF numbers.
+As can be seen by the table, I did refine this model further (7b), eliminating features with high VIF numbers.
 This reduced the JB number slightly but R-Squared suffered.

 ![graph6](./images/qq.png)

 ## Conclusion